-Since its inception just over 20 years ago, the young firm of
+Since its inception nearly 40 years ago,

 Susman Godfrey has quickly established itself as one of the

 is diverse, but many of the firm's largest clients come from the

 energy and technology sectors.